 - The New World of Darkness has Hunter: The Vigil, which draws more on the oWoD's secondary hunter groups.
 In HtV, player characters are generally bog-standard humans who become Hunters after some sort of incident breaks The Masquerade for them (although some have some supernatural heritage, others can call on some form of magic, and yet others have supertech developed to fight various types of monster).

 - The Witch Hunters of Warhammer go after their prey (witches, vampires, heresy, the forces of Chaos...) with little more than their weapons, their unshaking faith in Sigmar, and of course their hats.
 Some are accompanied by a rabble of zealous henchmen, others work alone.

-- The Inquisition of Warhammer 40000 is this (on a much larger scale.
-Here the Inquisitor can essentially requisition entire planets, regiments of Guardsmen and even Space Marines if he so chooses, and often the dangers they hunt require that kind of firepower to destroy.
-The Inquisition is divided into three groups specializing in rooting out traitors and heretics, dealing with Chaos and learning about aliens to better defeat them.
+- The Inquisition of Warhammer 40,000 is this (on a much larger scale.
+Here the Inquisitor can essentially requisition entire planets, regiments of Guardsmen and even Space Marines if he so chooses (Though he is usually polite about it), and often the dangers they hunt require that kind of firepower to destroy.
+The Inquisition is divided into many groups or "Ordos" specializing in various prey, but only three have any real clout: rooting out traitors and heretics (Ordo Hereticus), dealing with Chaos Daemons and incursions (Ordo Malleus), or learning about/shooting aliens (Ordo Xenos).

 - The children of Little Fears are often driven to this on account of the fact that once they realize the monsters are out there, the monsters become aware of them, making it a matter of kill or be killed.